peihongt/Arm-based-Temperature-Controlled-Lighting-System/README.md

 ![image](https://user-images.githubusercontent.com/82261395/122637649-7364a100-d122-11eb-96f3-955c93b553af.png)

 Second Step: ReadTemp Thread Setup
 - The entire process flow start with reading of ambient temperature from the surrounding every 100milliseconds.
 LM35 temperature sensor we used is an analog sensor that converts the surrounding temperature to a proportional analog voltage.
 The information or signal that we obtained from LM35 temperature is in the form of analog signal.
 In this case,  our microcontroller STM32F411RE is embedded with ADC converter that managed to derive the equivalent temperature value in digital format.
-In the ADC configuration step, he resolution value is set to 12 bits meaning this is the sample steps for our ADC, the converted ADC values or integer values that we get will be in the range from 0 to 2^12 = 4096.
-Then, Kalman Filter is applied in this project to further stabilize the temperature value from the LM35 temperature after ADC conversion.
+In the ADC configuration step, the resolution value is set to 12 bits meaning this is the sample steps for our ADC, the converted ADC values or integer values that we get will be in the range from 0 to 2^12-1 = 4095.
+Then, the value will be input to the Kalman Filter function to further stabilize the temperature value and return the optimized value.

 ![image](https://user-images.githubusercontent.com/82261395/122646456-d15cad00-d151-11eb-9e6d-3ffba70bd137.png)